Would you know if your Sheltie had hip dysplasia? What would you look for and how would you treat it?

 The percentage of hip dysplasia in dogs tested was only about 3 - 5% for Shelties.

-The bad news is that since the 1970s the number of dogs with EXCELLENT hips still remains at about 1/3 of all dogs tested.
-We have seen no improvement with all our selective breeding.
+The bad news is that since the 1970s the number of dogs with EXCELLENT hips hasn't improved all that much.

 We can do better.
 We should do better.
 You can read about the tests done to assess hip dysplasia in breeding dogs here.